-We were following the river Ashop which Max the dog enjoys paddling and lapping from to keep himself cool, but always closely under control so as not to scare the sheep.
+We were following the river Ashop which Max the dog always enjoys paddling in and lapping from to keep himself cool, but always closely under control so as not to scare the sheep.

 Our journey snakes through the valley up and down as the track follows the gorgeous natural curves of this 7000 year old land.

-Heather is abundant here along with moorland grasses and bracken in a rugged open landscape that attracts wildlife like a magnet, and there have even been sightings of wallabies here, most recently up by Fair Brook Naze.
+Heather is abundant here along with moorland grasses and bracken in a rugged open landscape that attracts wildlife like a magnet, and there have even been sightings of wallabies here, especially near to Fair Brook Naze.

-I personally think this would be a wonderfully relaxing spot to break out the picnic, get out the flask and dip the toes in the refreshing cool water here.
+I personally think this would be a wonderfully relaxing spot to break out the picnic, get out a flask of coffee and dip the toes in the refreshing cool water here.
 But alas we needed to move on after a short stop.

 We arrived at the wooden bridge that leads across the river by the side of a ruined stone shooting hut, it all looks so dramatic and almost romantic here, there’s another place to rest and ponder.
 I get the feeling I could spend an eternity just daydreaming here.
 But it was Just a pause…..and we were away again!

-The stile was ahead and with it the next uphill climb, there’s no easy way of doing this, just dig in and upwards till you reach the top of the gritstone edge.
-It’s too easy to stop and just admire the fantastic views of the weather beaten gritstone tors and the mass expanse of peat and heather moorland here and hell is that one splendid excuse for a rest!
-Boy did I use that excuse a lot!
-“Oh don’t wait for me I’m just stopping to take another photo!” 😉
+The access stile was ahead and with it the next uphill climb, there’s no easy way of doing this, just dig in and upwards till you reach the top of the gritstone edge.
+It’s too easy to stop and just admire the fantastic views of the weather beaten gritstone tors and the mass expanse of peat and heather moorland here.

 Kinder Scout Plateau, we had arrived at our destination, the North edge, all I could muster was, “wow!”
 The photos I’ve shared here hopefully capture the majestic views, the calmness and the feeling of wonder at this natural creation.